 NAVARRE BEACH, Fla. -- The 5-at-10 has taken the show on the road.

 We are going to move quicky as the sand, tots and mini-golf are on the agenda.
 Again.
-Side note: Watching the joy of youth and its uncomplicated pleasures and intentions is magical.
-And a treasure.
+Side note: We believe Navarre Beach is five years from living Yogi Berra's adage that, "it's so crowded no one goes there any more."

 For the regular readers, you know the drill.
 The 5-at-10 is normally five things on our mind at 10 a.m.
 Five at 10, pretty genius, huh?